-Providence Housing currently provides supportive services to 225 individuals and families.
+Providence Housing currently provides supportive services to 175 individuals and families.
 These are individuals or families who come to us looking for a permanent supportive home.
-Providence Housing offers a number of permanent supportive housing programs for individuals and families, plus an emergency housing program for families, a program for Veterans, and supportive services for seniors.
+Providence Housing offers two permanent supportive housing programs for individuals and families, plus an emergency housing program for families, a program for Veterans, and supportive services for seniors.
 To determine eligibility, please refer to the information below.

 If you are experiencing homelessness or worried about becoming homeless, please contact 211 Life Line by dialing 211, calling 877-356-9211, or visiting Life Line’s website at LifeLine.org.